Wait, do I hear someone asking “What is jQuery?”

 Plugins are wonderful things.
 Whether you’re using WordPress, Shopify, jQuery, or some other program that lets you create things, plugins are likely going to become one of your best friends.
 If you plan on using jQuery regularly, then you need to discover some plugins.
 The best places to search for and learn jQuery plugins are via the jQuery UI library and the jQuery plugin registry (surprise surprise!), where you can find pretty much everything you can think of.

 jQuery plugins can do a whole range of different things.
 Some have been designed to solve issues that may come up when you start using jQuery on your websites, while others are used to perform specific functions or to make specific tasks easier.
 The best thing for you to do now is to head over to one of the libraries mentioned above and look around to find out more.

 Tip 10 – Network With Other jQuery Users

 Now, a major part of learning how to use a programming language, tool, library, or anything else is networking with other interested learners.
 You can connect with other people who are trying to learn jQuery via some of the forums discussed above (the official jQuery forum and the Stack Overflow forum), but I prefer to meet people in person.

 Alternatively, have a look at Meetup.
 I’ve found groups on here with great success, no matter where I am in the world.
-Although there aren’t any specific jQuery groups where I am now (Perth, Australia), there is a large front-end web developers group which meets regularly.
-I know for a fact that a lot of these people are fluent in or learning jQuery, and I’ve actually made quite good friends with a few of the group members.
+Although there aren’t any specific jQuery groups where I am now (Perth, Australia), there is a large front-end web developer group that meets regularly.
+I know for a fact that a lot of these people are fluent in or learning jQuery, and I’ve made quite good friends with a few of the group members.